hujhax/austin-improv-wiki/Troupes/Kazillionaire.md

 **Kazillionaire*** was an improv/sketch duo.

 ## Summary
-[[Performers/Jeremy Lamb]] described their summer 2006 run as "a combined sketch-dance-improv-puppet-nudist-video show with an overarching play-type storyline running through it".
+[[Performers/Jeremy Lamb|Jeremy Lamb]] described their summer 2006 run as "a combined sketch-dance-improv-puppet-nudist-video show with an overarching play-type storyline running through it".

 ## More Information
 * [The duo's myspace page.](http://myspace.com/kazillionaireprov)